Wondering how to store Christmas ornaments so they won’t break? Keep scrolling to find out my top Christmas ornament storage solutions!

 If you’re like my family, you probably order a lot of items online.

-You can also save peanuts or other packaging materials that came in those packages received in the mail.
+You can also save the foam peanuts or other packaging materials that came in those packages received in the mail.

 We tend to use an empty box to collect all the packing peanuts so it’s in one place when we’re ready to pack things up.